From graph to Riesz continuity

-Our Theorem \ref{Thm:RKsa}, as well as recent results \cite[Theorems 4.5 or 4.6]{I2} or \cite{I3} of N.~Ivanov, allows to overcome this difficulty.
-Similarly, Theorem \ref{Thm:RK-H} allows to pass to a fixed Hilbert bundle in \cite[Proposition 2]{MP2}, an odd analog of \cite[Proposition 1]{MP1}.

-\sub{Elliptic operators on manifolds with boundary.} When the fibers $\M_x$ are compact manifolds with boundary, the situation becomes more complicated.
-Then $\D_x$ is not even a closed operator in the general case.
-One needs to add an elliptic boundary condition $\B_x$ to $\D_x$, and then such a pair $(\D_x,\B_x)$ determines a regular operator with compact resolvent.
-Taking a local trivialization of $\M$ as above, one obtains a family of boundary value problems $(\D_x,\B_x)$ on a fixed manifold $M$.
-If both $\D_x$ and $\B_x$ depend continuously on $x$ in an appropriate sense, then the corresponding family of regular operators with compact resolvents is graph continuous.
-See \cite[Appendix A.5]{Pr17} or \cite[Corollary A.6.3]{BBZ}.
-Theorem \ref{Thm:RK-H} shows that such a family $\D$ can be made Riesz continuous globally by appropriate global trivializations of the corresponding Hilbert bundles.

-Suppose now that we have a family of \textit{self-adjoint} elliptic boundary value problems.
-As before, a local trivialization of $\M$ gives rise to a family of boundary value problems on a fixed manifold $M$.
-Unfortunately, there are no criteria of Riesz continuity for families of unbounded operators arising from boundary value problems, except for several special cases.
-Moreover, there are simple examples of such families that are discontinuous in the Riesz topology, see e.g. Rellich's example.
-Theorem \ref{Thm:RKsa-fd}, however, requires only graph continuity of a family of unbounded operators, and so it can be applied to arbitrary families of elliptic self-adjoint operators of odd order on compact manifolds with boundary.
+The structure group of the corresponding Hilbert bundle $\H$ has the topology coarser than the norm topology, so Kuiper's theorem cannot be used to trivialize $\H$.
+Dixmier-Douady theorem, on the other hand, can be used, but trivializations it provides do not take $\D$ to a Riesz continuous family of operators.
+At the same time, the proof of Melrose and Piazza uses essentially Riesz continuity of $\D$.